 Results

 Phylogeny and genetic divergences.
-Both Bayesian and ML analyses produced trees with largely the same topology with the exception of the placement of A. penangensis and the Tebu population.
+Both Bayesian and ML analyses produced trees with largely the same topology with the exception of the placement of Ansonia penangensis and the Tebu population.
 Both trees strongly supported A. penangensis and the Tebu population as part of a clade containing two other Peninsular Malaysian species, A. malayana and A. jeetsukumarani (100% BPP, 99% MLBS).
 In the ML tree, A. penangensis was weakly supported to be basal to that clade (65% MLBS), with the Tebu population being sister to A. malayana and A. jeetsukumarani (53% MLBS) whereas the Bayesian tree (Fig. 1) recovered the Tebu population as basal to the clade (99% BPP), with A. penangensis being sister to A. malayana and A. jeetsukumarani (70% BPP).
 In terms of uncorrected percent sequence divergence (p-distance), the Tebu population is closest to A. malayana (6.9%), followed by A. jeetsukumarani (7.2%) and A. penangensis (7.4%).
 The p-distance between the Tebu population and other Peninsular Malaysian Ansonia is 8.2% for A. endauensis, 9.1% for A. latirostra, 9.2% for A. tiomanica, and 9.8% for A. latiffi.
 Other species in geographic proximity include A. siamensis and A. kraensis on the Thai Peninsula, and A. thinthinae in southern Myanmar.
 From these species, the Tebu population is separated by 8.1%, 8.5%, and 8.2% respectively.
 P-distances for these and other congeners are summarized in Table 2.

 Systematics.
 The phylogenetic analyses and morphological data clearly place the Tebu population in the genus Ansonia.
 Although its species level phylogenetic relationship can not be unambiguously resolved at this point, our results demonstrate that the Ansonia from Gunung Tebu represents a separately evolving lineage that can be morphologically diagnosed from all other congeners and is thus described herein as a new species.